quantintel/spectrumXL/README.md

 ==========

 SpectrumXl is an Excel Addin which provides a set User Defined Functions (UDF's) that can be invoked from a Spreadsheet.
+The UDF's implemented in the Addin invoke an external REST based web service where the actual logic associated with the function is implemented.
+Functionality is intentionally externalized so that multiple "front ends" can be built and all provide a consistent implementation of the underlying algorithms.

+New Functions are constantly being added so check back frequently.

 Currently the Addin support the following functions: